 Of course, style doesn’t always equal substance…

-Doctor Who – The Crusade Review: What’s This One About?
+Doctor Who – The Web Planet Review: What’s This One About?

 Following directly on from the end of the Romans, the TARDIS has been forced down onto Vortis – a barren and dead looking world where pools of acid replace water and oxygen is in short supply.